-Attorney Logan is a member of the Golf Club of Avon and the Northwest Chamber of Commerce.
-He lives in Avon with his wife and youngest children.
+Attorney Logan lives in Avon with his wife and youngest children.

-Attorney Logan authored numerous editorials for the Connecticut Law Tribune editorial board.
+Attorney Logan authored numerous editorials adopted by the Connecticut Law Tribune editorial board.
 He has also written:

 - Connecticut’s Visitation Statute after Troxel v.
 Granville, Connecticut Lawyer, Vol. 11 No. 3 (2000)

 - Examining the Duty to Preserve Evidence, Conn.
 Law Trib.
 (9/19/12)

 He is an occasional speaker on ethics matters most recently presenting at the Litchfield County Bar Association.